waybarrios/autti_udacity_annotations/README.md

 # Udacity Annotations

-This repository contains a python notebook that helps to review annotations made for Udacity.
+This repository contains a python notebook that helps to review annotations from udacity dataset

 ## Dataset's Structure: